-Section 1115 of the Social Security Act gives the Secretary of Health and Human Services authority to approve experimental, pilot, or demonstration projects that are found by the Secretary to be likely to assist in promoting the objectives of the Medicaid program.
-The purpose of these demonstrations, which give states additional flexibility to design and improve their programs, is to demonstrate and evaluate state-specific policy approaches to better serving Medicaid populations (Medicaid.gov).
+Section 1115 of the Social Security Act gives the Secretary of Health and Human Services authority to approve experimental, pilot, or demonstration projects that promote the objectives of the Medicaid program.
+The purpose of these demonstrations, which give states additional flexibility to design and improve their programs, is to demonstrate and evaluate state-specific policy approaches to better serving Medicaid populations1.

-Since 2017 the Center for Medicare and Medicaid Services has attempted to expand the use of waivers to allow states to limit enrollment in Medicaid.
-Using section 1115 waivers states have applied to impose work requirements for Medicaid beneficiaries, establish a closed formulary for prescription drugs, cap lifetime benefits on Medicaid enrollees, or require premium payments.
+Since 2017, the Center for Medicare and Medicaid Services (CMS) has attempted to expand the use of waivers to allow states to limit Medicaid enrollment.
+Using section 1115 waivers, states have applied to: impose work requirements for beneficiaries, establish a closed formulary for prescription drugs, cap lifetime benefits on enrollees, or require premium payments.

-In January 2020 CMS announced new guidance to states in support of limiting federal Medicaid funding through block grants.
+In January 2020 CMS announced new guidance to states that support limiting federal Medicaid funding through block grants.

 Nineteen states have submitted waiver applications to CMS to establish work requirements.
-Because of legal challenges no state has yet to implement a work requirement.
+Because of legal challenges no state has implemented work requirements.
 CMS has rejected proposals to establish lifetime benefit caps and a closed formulary.

 For more detailed information on state waiver applications please visit the Kaiser Family Foundation web site.

-In February 2016 CMS released the Covered Outpatient Drug Rule requiring states to amend their Medicaid plans to adopt a new prescription drug reimbursement methodology based on Actual Acquisition Cost and a professional dispensing fee.
-States were required to submit their State Plan Amendments by April 1, 2017.
+In 2016 CMS released the Covered Outpatient Drug (COD) Rule2 requiring states to amend their Medicaid plans to adopt a new prescription drug reimbursement method based on Actual Acquisition Cost and a professional dispensing fee.
+States were required to submit their State Plan Amendments (SPA) by April 1, 2017.

-In face-to-face meetings with CMS, we expressed concern about the rule and the potential for states to set reimbursement rates so low that providers who dispensed anti-hemophilic therapies would lose money serving bleeding disorders patients and stop serving them.
-NHF was also concerned about how the rule would impact 340B pharmacies such as hemophilia treatment centers that rely on reimbursement for clotting factor to provide the comprehensive care that benefits bleeding disorders patients.
+In face-to-face meetings with CMS NHF expressed concern about the rule and the potential for states to set reimbursement rates so low that providers who dispensed anti-hemophilic therapies would lose money serving bleeding disorders patients and stop serving them.
+NHF was also concerned about how the rule would impact 340B pharmacies such as Hemophilia Treatment Centers that rely on pharmacy reimbursement to provide the comprehensive care that benefits bleeding disorders patients.

 States have implemented a variety of reimbursement methodologies consistent with the rule.